Patrick Mahomes rallies the Chiefs to second straight Super Bowl title, 25-22 over 49ers in overtime - WTOP News

 Niners coach Kyle Shanahan gambled on fourth-and-3 from the Chiefs 15, passing up a chance for a tying field goal.
 Purdy hit George Kittle for a 4-yard gain and then found Jennings for the score.

-Shanahan resorted to trickery for the only touchdown in the first half.
+Shanahan resorted to trickery for the only touchdown of the first half.

 Jennings, a wide receiver who had never thrown a pass in an NFL game, tossed a 21-yard TD to McCaffrey.
-He was hit as he threw, but McCaffrey snagged the wobbly pass across the field and sprinted to the end zone.
+He was hit as he threw a wobbly pass across the field, but McCaffrey snagged it and sprinted to the end zone.

 Shanahan fell to 0-2 as a head coach in Super Bowls and 0-3 overall, including a loss when he was offensive coordinator for Atlanta.
 That was the game in which Brady and the Patriots rallied from a 28-3 deficit to win in OT.

+“When you go against guys like Tom Brady and Pat Mahomes, you never feel comfortable with a lead.
+Those guys are two of the best to ever play the game,” Shanahan said.

-There were plenty of stars in the building as the NFL brought its biggest game to America’s showcase capital.
-Jay-Z, LeBron James and Paul McCartney were among many celebrities in the crowd.
+There were plenty of stars in the building as the NFL brought its biggest game to this gambling mecca — once a taboo idea.
+Jay-Z, LeBron James and Paul McCartney were among the celebrities in the crowd.

 Post Malone sang “America the Beautiful,” Reba McEntire performed the national anthem and Usher electrified the crowd at halftime.
 He brought out a number of guests, including Alicia Keys, H.E.R., Jermaine Dupri, Lil Jon and Ludacris.

-Attendance was announced at 61,629, the smallest crowd in Super Bowl history except for the pandemic game in Tampa, Florida, three years ago.
+Attendance was announced at 61,629 at the relatively compact Allegiant Stadium, the smallest crowd in Super Bowl history except for the pandemic game in Tampa, Florida, three years ago.

+It didn’t start out well, but thanks to Mahomes, those fans ended up seeing one of the best Super Bowl finishes.

+Fans will get to celebrate the Chiefs on Wednesday, Valentine’s Day.
+The Kansas City Sports Commission released the official route and timing late Sunday night, KMBC-TV reported.
+The parade will begin at 11 a.m.

 AP NFL: https://apnews.com/hub/nfl